hehao98/MIT6.828Labs-JOS/reports/Lab3.md

 > 1. What is the purpose of having an individual handler function for each exception/interrupt? (i.e., if all exceptions/interrupts were delivered to the same handler, what feature that exists in the current implementation could not be provided?)

-Without a seperate handler for each interrupt we have no way to know the interruption number.
+Without a separate handler for each interrupt we have no way to know the interruption number.
 In x86 there is no hardware mechanism for that, so the operating system has to do this.

 > 2. Did you have to do anything to make the `user/softint` program behave correctly?
 The grade script expects it to produce a general protection fault (trap 13), but softint's code says `int $14`.
 Why should this produce interrupt vector 13?
 What happens if the kernel actually allows softint's `int $14` instruction to invoke the kernel's page fault handler (which is interrupt vector 14)?

 I have not did anything special to make this program behave correctly, because I have set the privilege level of all interruption handler except syscall and breakpoint to be 0, so any user program that uses `int $14` will trigger an general protection fault.
-If the user program is allowed to use `int` to trigger interrupts other than system calls, malicious or buggy programs can easily destory the whole system.
+If the user program is allowed to use `int` to trigger interrupts other than system calls, malicious or buggy programs can easily destroy the whole system.

 ## Exercise 5